 Where To Stay in Albany

-There is a surprising amount of options available to you here, so we’ve selected a range of best Albany hotels on Booking.com for you right here!
+There is a surprising amount of options available to you here, so we’ve selected a range of best Albany hotels right here on Booking.com for you!

 Park Farm Retreat – this holiday home offers a private beach area and a tennis court.
-The holiday home is 1.9 miles from Albany Entertainment Centre.
-Four bedrooms with aircon, wifi, and parking.
+It’s located 1.9 miles from Albany Entertainment Centre and has four bedrooms with aircon, wifi, and parking.

 Dolphin Lodge – located on the popular Middleton Beach, this self-catered apartment has a private balcony and is five minutes away from the best of Albany.

 Pelicans – these air-conditioned apartments are within walking distance to the beach, bars, and amenities of Albany.